We are currently accepting expressions of interest to become a Special Constable.

-The Special Constabulary is a part-time, volunteer body which works alongside statutory police forces.
+The 'Specials' are part of the Special Constabulary, which is a part-time, volunteer body that works alongside statutory police forces.

 Special constables come from all walks of life and form a vital link between the police and the local community.